9 Tips to Make Christmas Morning a Breeze

 4. Create a system

-I can think of nothing quite as chaotic as several people all opening their gifts at the same time.
-Maybe I’m nosy and like to see what others get?
-(Well, yes I do).
-Regardless, bringing a little peace and tranquility to the process of gift-opening not only makes Christmas morning last longer—it becomes much more satisfying and peaceful.
+I can think of nothing quite as chaotic as several people opening their gifts simultaneously.
+Maybe I’m nosy and like to see what others get.
+(Well, yes, I do).
+Regardless, bringing a little peace and tranquility to the process of gift-opening not only makes Christmas morning last longer and much more satisfying.

 Here’s an idea created by my mother, followed strategically for all my growing-up years, and now observed and practiced by our family.
 Even the little ones can figure this out.